 Arriving in the UK

-Important information for new Tier 4 students
+Important information for new students

 Travelling to the UK and immigration control

-When you arrive at a UK port, you should meet with a border control officer who will check your passport and UK immigration permission.
+When you arrive at a UK port, you may meet with a border control officer who will check your passport and UK immigration permission.
 Border control officers may also ask you to present documents relating to your studies (your CAS or unconditional offer letter), your finances (bank statements) and your accommodation.
 We recommend that you carry this evidence in your hand luggage.

-- A date stamp if you already hold an entry clearance vignette (a sticker) in your passport
+A date stamp if you already hold an entry clearance vignette (a sticker) in your passport

 Arriving via E-gates